voltangle/EUCSerialInterface/README.md

 # EUC Serial Interface Library: Arduino library to interface electric unicycles

+# Library is now kind of dead.
+I do not support it for now, but when i will want to continue development, this library will regain support :D

 ## Disclaimer

 I will not be responsible or liable, directly or indirectly, in any way for any loss or damage of any kind incurred as a result of using this library or parts thereof.